bcorporaal/Toko/assets/js/q5/README.md

 ## Licensing

 q5.js was created by [Quinton Ashley](https://github.com/quinton-ashley) and [contributors](https://github.com/q5js/q5.js/graphs/contributors).
-It is open source licensed under the LGPLv3.
+It is free to use and open source licensed under the LGPLv3.

 @LingDong- created the original q5xjs library which is Unlicense (public domain) licensed.